 OrchLab is a new project which started in January 2017, in collaboration with Drake Music, supporting music-making in Leonard Cheshire Disability centres.

 OrchLab is a three-year project, in collaboration with Drake Music.
-The project offers bespoke creative music workshops in Leonard Cheshire centres in the London area.
-In addition, an online platform is being created, for other centres across the UK, featuring interactive content inspired by the workshops, and newly designed accessible musical instruments.
+The project offers bespoke creative music workshops in Leonard Cheshire centres in the London area, an online platform featuring interactive content inspired by the workshops, and newly designed accessible musical instruments.
 Building on the LPO’s work with Leonard Cheshire over the past five years, OrchLab aims to expand music participation further for people who may have limited mobility or other physical or learning difficulties, through assistive music technology.

 About the workshops